bwoshea/enzo-e-dockerfile/README.md

 # Dockerfile for Enzo-E

-This docker file is inspired by the CircleCI config.yml file in the Enzo-E repository.
-The goal goal is to make it easier for new users to get up and running with the code by creating a "container" (effectively a virtual machine on your computer) where Enzo-E will compile and execute.
+This Dockerfile is inspired by the CircleCI config.yml file in the Enzo-E repository.
+The goal goal is to make it easier for new users to get up and running with the code by creating a "container" (effectively a virtual machine on your computer) where Enzo-E and its dependencies, Charm++ and Grackle, will compile and execute.

-## Instructions for how to create the container
+The goal of this file is to quickly get you started.
+The file `DOCKER_NOTES.md`, which can be found in this directory, has more extensive information about using Docker.

+## Creating a Docker image

 1. Download and install [Docker](https://docs.docker.com/get-docker/).
 2. Make a directory and put the Dockerfile from this repository into it.